ETMonster/BusinessPortfolio/README.md

-# Portfolio

-# This website was created for the BTT10 at Bell High School.
+This website was created for the BTT10 course at Bell High School.